Q. How long has this grant program been in existence?

 Q. How often do you award grants?

 A. It is our goal to grow to 12 grant cycles per year.
 Grants are generally awarded 3-4 weeks after each application cycle.
-The next application deadline deadline date is Sunday, December 16, 2018 at 11:59PM (CST) - for funding in January 2019.
-2019 deadline dates TBA.
+The next application deadline deadline date is April 9, 2019 at 11:59PM (CST) - for funding in May.
+Other 2019 deadlines TBA.